V-MalM/Climate-analysis/README.md

 * Linked Python to the database by creating an SQLAlchemy session.

-* Closed out session at the end of the notebook.

 ### Precipitation Analysis

 * Started by finding the most recent date in the data set.